Skip to main content

 Look For Bargain Stock Prices

-Warren Buffett, the most successful investor of all-time, famously advises that you “be greedy when others are fearful.”
+Warren Buffett, the most successful investor of all time, famously advises that you “be greedy when others are fearful.”
 That means you should see market downturns as an opportunity to buy stocks at discounted prices.
 Depressed prices present bargains for opportunistic investors.
 In any bear market, you should look to go hunting.
 Stocks are on sale!

-Once economies around the world reopen, these stock prices are surely to rise again.
+Once economies around the world reopen, these stock prices are sure to rise again.
 That means that right now is a good time to buy low, in anticipation of selling high at a later date.
 Rather than fret that your portfolio has taken a hit in recent months, focus instead on bargain prices and future growth potential.

 Invest Gradually, But Steadily